tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

 path1: /publishingapis.html
 ---

 Although most developers use the command line when working with version control systems, there are many GUI clients available that can potentially simplify the process.
-GUI clients might be especially helpful when you're trying to see what has changed in a file, since the GUI can easily highlight and indicate the changes taking place.
+GUI clients might be especially helpful when you're trying to see what has changed in a file since the GUI can quickly highlight and indicate the changes taking place.

 * TOC
 {:toc}